 WOW exists to build, convene and sustain a global movement that believes a gender equal world is desirable, possible and urgently required.
 We are passionate about creating safe, inclusive, intersectional and respectful spaces for debate and dialogue.
-We believe that everyone deserves to have a voice, to be heard, respected and listened to online and offline.
+We believe that everyone deserves to have a voice, to be heard, respected and listened to.

-This online code of conduct outlines our responsibility and duty of care as a convenor of digital events and our expectations of all those participating in our online WOW community, including those attending, hosting and moderating online sessions.
-We need all participants to be responsible digital citizens by contributing to the online community in line with our code of conduct.
-By participation, we refer to behaviours carried out using text, audio, images and all other multimedia content.
+This code of conduct outlines our responsibilities and duty of care as convenors of people and festival makers.
+Our code of conduct outlines our expectations of all those participating in our events, including those attending, hosting and chairing sessions.
+We need all participants to be responsible and caring to behave in line with our code of conduct.
+By participation, we refer to in person participation, social media, digital participation and all other multimedia content.

-WOW is a community of, and in solidarity with, people from every gender identity and expression, sexual orientation, language disability, mental illness, neuro (a) typicality, physical appearance, body size, age, race, ethnicity, culture, political opinion, age, skill level, occupation, background or religion.
+WOW is a community of, and in solidarity with, people from every gender identity and expression, sexual orientation, language, disability, mental illness, neuro (a) typicality, physical appearance, body size, race, ethnicity, culture, political opinion, age, skill level, occupation, background or religion.

-Help create a safe space for all participants, our principles are:
+Help to create a safe space for all participants.
+Our principles are:

-If you see online abuse happening, report it to the WOW Host immediately and show kindness to the person who is experiencing the online abuse
+- Be an active bystander - if you see abuse happening (verbal, physical, online), report it to a WOW member of staff or front of house staff immediately and show kindness to the person who is experiencing the abuse

 - Seek meaningful human connection